James M. French: Confederate military officer

-James M. French was promoted to colonel on April 4, 1864 and wounded in action on August 22, 1864 at Mt.
-Zion Church during the Atlanta Campaign.
-He was taken prisoner a second time on December 5, 1864 near La Vergne, Tennessee during the Franklin-Nashville Campaign and again sent to Camp Chase on April 11, 1865, where he was paroled on July 25, 1865.
+French was promoted to colonel on April 4, 1864, and wounded in action on August 22, 1864, at Mt.
+Zion Church during the Atlanta campaign.
+He was taken prisoner a second time on December 5, 1864, near La Vergne, Tennessee, during the Franklin-Nashville Campaign and again sent to Camp Chase on April 11, 1865, where he was paroled on July 25, 1865.

 Postwar career

-Following the war, James French resumed his legal practice at Pearisburg and surrounding counties.
+Following the war, French resumed his legal practice at Pearisburg and surrounding counties.
 Wise County had only one resident lawyer, the Commonwealth Attorney by default, Alexander W. Smith.

 In 1867, voters from Bland and Tazewell counties elected French to the Virginia Constitutional Convention of 1868.
 A Conservative, he was the sole delegate elected from that western transmontane convention district.
 Voters in July 1869 ultimately approved that new state Constitution (which eliminated the 1850 Constitution's provisions authorizing slavery, among others) and refused to adopt two provisions disenfranchising former Confederates.

 Following the Constitution's approval (which allowed Congressional Reconstruction to end and Virginia's readmission to the Union), French was subsequently elected and reelected to the Senate of Virginia.
 Although the district boundaries changed in 1867, 1869 and again in 1871, he represented Pulaski, Bland, Giles and Russell for the 1869/70 and 1870/71 sessions, and Pulaski, Bland, Tazewell and Russell counties in 1871/72 and 1872/73.

-However, by 1880, French had moved his practice (including a law student boarder) and family to Mercer, West Virginia on the New River (Kanawha River).
+However, by 1880, French had moved his practice (including a law student boarder) and family to Mercer, West Virginia, on the New River (Kanawha River).
 The city had grown because of a Chesapeake and Ohio Railroad line through Huntington, which linked Virginia and West Virginia coalfields to the Ohio River.

 In 1899, Governor James Hoge Tyler appointed French as a member of the Virginia Commission working with a National Commission to locate the position of Virginia troops in the Battle of Chickamauga.

 French later moved to Cochise County, Arizona, where his eldest son Robert N. French practiced law.
 The 75-year-old operated a ranch with his third wife Lilian and grandson Wirt (1887–1857) in 1910.

 Death

-James M. French later moved to southern California, where his daughter May lived with her husband Howard F. Worth, a wealthier merchant (and independent Republican, although Mrs. May Worth was president of the Woman's Woodrow Wilson League of San Diego County, among other charitable activities).
-Col. French died in San Diego County, California on January 3, 1916, survived by his third wife, several children and grandchildren.
-He is buried there in Mount Hope Cemetery.
+French later moved to southern California, where his daughter May lived with her husband Howard F. Worth, a wealthier merchant (and independent Republican, although Mrs. May Worth was president of the Woman's Woodrow Wilson League of San Diego County, among other charitable activities).
+French died in San Diego County, California, on January 3, 1916.